champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 It is important to note that all classes of dynamics are separated by an intricate fractal structure made up of invariant manifolds, as shown in
-{% cite krajnak2019isokinetic --file roamiso-jekyll-bib %}.
+{% cite krajnak2019isokinetic --file allrefs %}.
 The structure becomes visible when integrating any Lagrangian descriptor over a long time interval, see the details of Fig. [fig:10](#fig:manifsI_r36) and [fig:11](#fig:manifsO_r36).

 # References

-{% bibliography --file roamiso-jekyll-bib --cited %}
+{% bibliography --file allrefs --cited %}